WSDOT/PGSuper/Documentation/Common/UserGuide/Dialogs/FillHaunchDialog.md

 Select the span(s) or segment(s) that are to be modified by this dialog.

-There are two diffent fill options:
+There are two diffent options:

 Compute Haunch Depths....
 --------------------
-Design a haunch new layout based on an analysis based on current bridge data.
+Design a haunch new layout based on an analysis of current bridge data.
 This will attempt to find an optimal haunch layout for the selected girder based on current haunch data.

 > Note that design of the haunch is an iterative process.
 The design algorithm will compute a better design if the current data is closer to the optimal design.
 It may require multiple runs to converge on a satisfactory solution.